| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Kuman | kueSearch languages |

 /k͡ʟ̝̊/, allophonically [ɡ͡ʟ̝ ɡ͡ʟ̝]. |

-Names (more)[en] Kuman language[fr] Kuman |
+| Names (more)[en] Kuman language[fr] Kuman | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : kueLinked Data URIshttp://lexvo.org/id/iso639-3/kuehttp://dbpedia.org/resource/ISO_639:kue More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: kueFreebase ISO 639-3 : kue GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Kuman. | ISO 639 CodesISO 639-3 : kueLinked Data URIshttp://lexvo.org/id/iso639-3/kuehttp://dbpedia.org/resource/ISO_639:kue More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: kueFreebase ISO 639-3 : kue GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |